 Selection criteria for tutors

-We seek passionate university students or graduates who are keen to support students from refugee, recent migrant and/or low socioeconomic backgrounds.
+We seek passionate university students or recent graduates who are keen to support students from refugee, recent migrant and/or low socioeconomic backgrounds.

 In particular, we look for people who demonstrate: